robdmc/consecution/docs/ref/consecution.rst

 ----
 Nodes are the fundamental processing unit in consecution.
 A node is created by subclassing from the `consecution.Node` class.
-You are free to declare as many attributes and methods on a node class as you see fit.
-It is not recommended practice to override the constructor.
-Any initialization you wish to perform on the node state can be accomplished by defining a `.begin()` method.
-In the descriptions below, it is assumed that the nodes being discussed have been wired together into a pipeline, and are ready to comsume items.
+You are free to declare as many attributes and methods on a node class as you wish.
+You should not override the constructor unless you really know what you're doing.
+Instead, any initialization you wish to perform can be carried out in the `.begin()` method.
+In the descriptions below, it is assumed that the nodes being discussed have been wired together into a pipeline and are ready to consume items.

 See the
 `Github README